ApuroopK10/OTT-GPT/README.md

-# A React based OTT app powered by GPT APIs.
+# A React based Netflix OTT app powered by GPT APIs.